An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Community Detection in Stochastic Blockmodels

 The Frobenius and spectral norm differences between $\hat U$ and $U$ quantify overall error.
-Bounding these differences can be shown to yield weak recovery (also described as weak consistency) in certain SBM regimes when using $(1+\epsilon)$ approximate $k$-means clustering, based on the paradigm established in \cite{lei_consistency_2015}.
-In words, by employing bounds of the above form, \cite{lei_consistency_2015} proves that a vanishing fraction of vertices get misclustered with high probability for certain large SBM graphs.
+Bounding these differences can be shown to yield weak recovery (also called weak consistency) in certain SBMs when using $(1+\epsilon)$ approximate $k$-means clustering, based on the paradigm in \cite{lei_consistency_2015}.
+By employing bounds of the above form, \cite{lei_consistency_2015} proves that a vanishing fraction of vertices are misclustered with high probability for certain large SBM graphs.